Luxembourg opens art freeport to lure super-rich

 He said industry limits stopped insurers covering more than $2 billion worth of art at one site and estimated the value of items in Geneva’s vaults could already be five to 10 times that amount.

-There are about 160 rooms and eight private showrooms off the main lobby for artworks in the Luxembourg center’s 22,000 square meters - about the size of three soccer fields.
+There are about 160 rooms and eight private showrooms off the main lobby for artworks in the Luxembourg centre’s 22,000 square metres - about the size of three soccer fields.

 All incoming containers were screened for firearms, narcotics and other illicit goods, said Luxembourg Freeport’s managing director David Arendt.